The Matrix Delusion – Did the Wachowski’s ‘steal’ their seminal work?

 - There are certain themes inherent within the hero’s journey that have route in a messianic narrative structure.
 These themes are present in The Matrix as well countless other stories, so Stewart cannot take credit for them.

-- The Third Eye is preoccupied with the science fiction/fantasy fodder of distant aliens and worlds, intergalactic politics and rebellion and a quest for peace, which bears greater similarities to George Lucas’ 1977 film Star Wars, which Stewart openly admits heavily influenced her work.
+- The Third Eye is preoccupied with the science fiction/fantasy fodder of distant aliens and worlds, intergalactic politics and rebellion and a quest for peace.
+This bears greater similarities to George Lucas’ 1977 film Star Wars, which Stewart openly admits heavily influenced her work.
 Also, what could be considered its prologue, describing a tech from a distant land creating a sub-species of hybrids, is very similar to that of Ridley Scott’s Prometheus rather than The Matrix or Terminator (the latter’s ‘tech’, exploited by Miles Dyson, being from Earth’s future), though that might just be a coincidence…we hope.

 - In knowing that Stewart was influenced by Star Wars makes sense, as her theme of harnessing and weaponising good and evil sources of energy present a remarkable resemblance to Lucas’ Force.
 Also, her slight reference to the projection of consciousness to battle an enemy cannot be claimed as an expressed idea infringed by The Matrix, as the theme of teleprescence is not routed to any particular function as seen in the The Matrix as a cyberspace within which one would enter.